By Betsy Teter, HubCity Writers Project. Updated for accuracy in June 2019.

 “I got a call from a woman here recently who said I was in trouble,” Nick tells me as he leans against the door to his small office.
 “She couldn’t get off my candy.
 She had eaten a whole tube for ten straight days.”

-Dottie’s Toffee is now sold in gourmet groceries and gift shops from the Lowcountry to New York City, Nick says.
+Having since relocated to a new facility further down Main Street, the candy kitchen no longer within walking distance, yet the semi-addictive, handcrafted sweet treat is more accessible than ever.
+Dottie’s Toffee is now sold in gourmet groceries and gift shops from the Lowcountry to New York City and beyond.
 The Dean & Deluca chain sells it in Napa Valley, Washington, D.C.
 Kansas City, and other spots.
-Many of the Fresh Markets and Whole Foods stores in the Southeast have picked it up.
+Many of the Fresh Markets in the Southeast have picked it up, as a variety of beloved cafes, kitchens, and other local businesses.

 “Don’t worry about it,” he says, and she hurries away.